 - When have you been able to slow things down?
-His response, One time when I put a new painting on my wall.
-Nancy walked in looked at the picture, smiled, asked me about it, and we had a nice conversation.
+His response was One time, when I put a new painting on my wall.
+Nancy walked in, looked at the picture, smiled, asked me about it, and we had a nice conversation.

-The small difference of new painting on my wall was enough to disrupt a pattern!
+The small difference in the new painting on my wall was enough to disrupt a pattern!

 - Aarav, I did not move everything, but I did move several essential items.
 When Nancy walked in and was about to start talking, she became quiet and walked into my office.
-She sat down and said, something is different.
-That gave me an opportunity to talk with her, let her know about our coaching and what I need from her to continue supporting the firm’s success.
+She sat down and said something was different.
+That allowed me to speak with her and let her know about our coaching and what I need from her to continue supporting the firm’s success.
 Nancy listened, acknowledged that she does that, and we agreed to several changes in how we speak and share information in the future.
-Nancy is sticking to the changes, and I feel less stress.
+Nancy is sticking to the changes, and I feel less stressed.